From the MI PPC Coordinating Committee:

 ACTION: On May 21, following a rally at both the Capital, we marched to the Department of Health and Human Services.
 Twenty activists blockaded the entrances and pushed inside the building.
 16 people were arrested.

 CONSEQUENCES: Six people took the option of the Diversion Program paying a fine and doing community service.
 Ten people took it to court speaking into the record why they acted as they plead no contest.
 They were fined $300 or 12 days in jail.
-Tommy Tackett and Bill Wylie-Kellermann refused to pay and are currently serving their time at Ingham County Jail.
+Tommy Tackett and Bill Wylie-Kellermann refused to pay and served 12 days in Ingham County Jail.

 May 29: THE WAR ECONOMY: Militarism and the Proliferation of Gun Violence